raghu25/restapilearn/README.txt

 This program is a flask REST api representing items in a store.
-Has functionality to store resources to Database SQLAlchemy registration and authentication.
+Has functionality to store resources to Database SQLAlchemy.
+Includes registration and authentication.